-Supreme Court takes up first big abortion case of Trump era
+Supreme Court takes up 1st big abortion case of Trump era

 “This is a law that restricts a constitutional right for no good reason,” Rikelman said.

 The court also has agreed to review whether abortion providers have the right to go into court to represent the interests of women seeking abortions.
-A ruling in favor of the state’s argument that the providers lack the right to sue in these circumstances, known as third-party standing, would be a devastating blow to abortion-rights advocates since doctors and clinics, not individual women who want abortions, file most challenges to abortion restrictions.
+A ruling in favor of the state’s argument that the providers lack the right to sue in these circumstances, known as third-party standing, would be a devastating blow to abortion rights advocates since doctors and clinics, not individual women who want abortions, file most challenges to abortion restrictions.

 A decision is expected by late June.